shantanubhadoria/go-kalmanfilter/README.markdown

 ### Description

-The Kalman filter, also known as linear quadratic estimation (LQE), is an algorithm that uses a series of measurements observed over time, containing noise (random variations) and other inaccuracies, and produces estimates of unknown variables that tend to be more precise than those based on a single measurement alone.
+The Kalman filter(https://en.wikipedia.org/wiki/Kalman_filter), also known as linear quadratic estimation (LQE), is an algorithm that uses a series of measurements observed over time, containing noise (random variations) and other inaccuracies, and produces estimates of unknown variables that tend to be more precise than those based on a single measurement alone.

 Algorithm is recursive, which means it takes the output of its previous calculations as a factor in calculating the next step which improves its